 Gratitude Journal

 The feeling of not having (done) enough can cause many restless nights.
 You might feel that you haven’t studied enough for the exam, need more money, or won’t get enough sleep since you have to get up early.
-When you feel that you don’t have enough, your body will activate the emergency response to ensure that you can go out and get it.
+When you feel like you don’t have enough, your body will activate the emergency response to ensure you can go out and get it.

-Create a bedtime routine
+4. Create a bedtime routine

 The routine can be something small as brushing your teeth, flushing, setting your alarm, and then going to bed.
-It can be something that takes hours, starting with dinner or anything in between.
+It can also be something that takes hours, starting with dinner or anything in between.

 The important thing isn’t how many habits you have stuffed into your nighttime routine but that you have a ritual to let yourself know that it’s time to sleep.

-Exercise
+6. Exercise

 Exercise can reduce levels of stress hormones, such as cortisol and adrenaline.
 When the body releases less of these hormones, symptoms of stress and anxiety will decrease, and it will be easier for the body to relax.
+It also increases the production of endorphins, the body’s natural painkillers.
+This hormone makes you feel less pain, decreases stress, and improves mood.

 Many see exercising as something unpleasant, but the changes it can bring to your life are worth it.
-Especially when you’ve passed the first few weeks.

 Related: Keystone habits

-Spend time outside
+7. Spend time outside

 When you spend your days inside with artificial light, you can throw your internal rhythms off.
-When your internal rhythm is off, your body doesn’t know when it’s time to rest, and the sleep quality will suffer.
+If your internal rhythm is off, your body doesn’t know when it’s time to rest, and your sleep quality will suffer.
+When you’re exposed to sunlight, the body’s rhythm “resets,” and it will be easier to fall asleep at night.

-Don’t spend time in your bed
+8. Don’t spend time in your bed throughout the day

 Some people spend the majority of their time in their beds.
-They watch tv, spend time on their phone, do homework/work, and many other things.
+They watch TV, spend time on their phone, do homework/work, and many other things.
 And sure, the bed might be the most comfortable piece of furniture in your home.
 But while it seems harmless to live in your bed, it can hurt your sleep.

 When you spend too much time in bed, you get used to something happening while you’re there.
 That you’ll get some reward.
-This anticipation makes it difficult to shut down for the night, and you’ll often find yourself unable to sleep.
+The anticipation makes it difficult to shut down for the night, and you’ll often find yourself unable to sleep.
 Instead, you end up on your phone or with Netflix until you fall asleep.

 Break the habit of spending time in bed unless you’re going to sleep.
 Over time, you can teach yourself that the bed is for sleeping, and the quality of your sleep will improve.